-Within the limits of the internal compensation, there is flexibility in the selection of the inductor and output capacitor values.
-A smaller inductor increases ripple current, and raises the resonant frequency, thereby increasing the required value of output capacitance.
+Within the limits of the internal compensation, there is flexibility in the selection of the inductor and output-capacitor values.
+A smaller inductor increases ripple current, and raises the resonant frequency, thereby incerasing the required amount of output capacitance.
 A smaller capacitor could also be used, increasing the resonant frequency, and increasing the overall loop bandwidth-perhaps at the expense of adequate phase margin.

-The internal compensation of the TPS54x8x is designed for capacitors with an ESR zero frequency between 20kHz and 60kHz.
+The internal compensation of the TPS54x8x is designed for capacitors with an ESR zero frequency between 20 kHz and 60 kHz.
 It is possible, with additional feedback compensation components, to use capacitors with higher or lower ESR zero frequencies.
-For either case, the components C1 and R3 (ref.
-Figure 29) are added to re-compensate the feedback loop for stability.
-In this configuration a low frequency pole is followed by a higher frequency zero.
-The placement of this pole-zero pair is dependent on the type of output capacitor used, and the desired closed loop frequency response.
+For either case, the components C1 and R3 (see Figure 30) are added to recompensate the feedback loop for stability.
+In this configuration, a low frequency pole is followed by a higher-frequency zero.
+The placement of this pole-zero pair is dependent on the type of output capacitor used and the desired closed-loop frequency response.

-Figure 29.
+Figure 27.
 Optional Loop Compensation Components